capitalone/DataProfiler/dataprofiler/tests/speed_tests/throughput-test-guidelines.md

 that it would equally test the 4 primitive data types evaluated by the Profilers (datetime, int, float, and text).
 Additionally, the dataset had all null values removed so that NaNs were only provided if desired by the user options.

-The following code was used to create this dataset.
+The following code was used to create this dataset:
 ```python
 # executed within: "dataprofiler/tests/speed_tests"
 import random